Dre Campbell Farm

 Adding agricultural lime to the soil helps reduce soil acidity.
 This allows alkaline-loving plants to better take up nutrients from the soil.

 However, there are many other uses for lime in the garden.
-Below, you’ll learn about what lime does for the soil and how to use it in the garden.
+Below, you’ll learn about what garden lime does for the soil and how to use it in the garden.

 Benefits of Garden Lime